-Here’s our rundown on four important pandemic-era retail facilities trends that are likely to remain permanent fixtures of the industry—what you can expect, and how you can prepare.
+Here’s our rundown on four pandemic-era retail facilities trends that are likely to remain permanent fixtures of the industry—what you can expect, and how you can prepare.

 Under the pandemic, online shopping through large retail players grew substantially, accelerating the pace of e-commerce adoption by an estimated five years.